-The natural resources enjoyed by the residents of Cherokee County, Ball Ground and Waleska are presently abundant and varied but finite.
+The natural resources enjoyed by the residents of Ball Ground are presently abundant and varied but finite.
 The number of uses and demands against these resources is large, and growing as development pressures increase.
-The water quality of the Etowah River and its tributaries has been steadily declining.

 Lands previously available for wildlife management are being developed.
 The amount of timber farming and general agriculture is declining.
 As development continues to spread across the county, the need to preserve our environment has become more pressing.

-- Proactively preserve our rural resources and character by protecting prime agricultural and forestlands with incentives, land use regulation and other means of preservation. - Adopt policies and practices that create environmentally responsible and sensitive design, development and construction. - Protect and conserve natural areas, which have important recreational, ecological and aesthetic values, including hydrologically sensitive areas, floodplains, steep slopes, protected mountains, wetlands, stream corridors and watersheds. - Support wildlife management efforts and the protection of animals and plant species listed as of statewide importance, threatened and endangered. - Sustainable communities should contain civic spaces to encourage healthy exercise habits and social interaction.
+- Proactively preserve our rural resources and character with incentives, land use regulation and other means of preservation. - Adopt policies and practices that create environmentally responsible and sensitive design, development and construction. - Protect and conserve natural areas, which have important recreational, ecological and aesthetic values, including hydrologically sensitive areas, floodplains, steep slopes, protected mountains, wetlands, stream corridors and watersheds. - Support wildlife management efforts and the protection of animals and plant species listed as of statewide importance, threatened and endangered. - Sustainable communities should contain civic spaces to encourage healthy exercise habits and social interaction.
 Civic spaces include open space/conservation areas; greenways, parks, greens, squares and plazas; as well as special sites reserved for civic buildings. - Specific conservation areas and greenways should be identified in a county-wide plan so that preserved land in existing and new developments will interconnect to form a network of protected lands.